ThreatPatrol/AWS-secure-data-bridge-/README.md

 <img src="https://github.com/ThreatPatrol/AWS-secure-data-bridge-/blob/444f06f648765afedf779cd62547d3590bdd9c6c/Annotation%202025-04-16%20094330.png" width="1050" hieght="1100">

 This code queries the API using the requests library and stores the data in our S3 bucket using the boto3 library.

+### Step 5: Testing the Lambda Function

+Now that we have written the Lambda function code, let's test it to make sure it's working as expected.

+1. In the Lambda function configuration, click on the "Test" button.
+2. Select "Hello World" as the test event.
+3. Click "Save and test".

+The Lambda function will execute and you should see the output in the "Function logs" section.

+Verifying the S3 Bucket

+Let's also verify that the Lambda function is storing the data in our S3 bucket.

+1. Go to the S3 dashboard.
+2. Select the bucket we created earlier.
+3. Click on the "Objects" tab.

+You should see a new object named "data.json" in the bucket.
+This is the data that the Lambda function retrieved from the API and stored in the bucket.

+Troubleshooting

+If you encounter any errors during testing, you can troubleshoot by:

+1. Checking the Lambda function logs for errors.
+2. Verifying that the API is returning the expected data.
+3. Checking the S3 bucket permissions to ensure that the Lambda function has the necessary permissions to write to the bucket.